 The reality is that, first and foremost, you want to make sure that each juror on the case is fair and has an open mind.
 If you have a good argument in your criminal case, then you're going to have a chance to win.
 You don't have a chance to win if you have closed-minded jurors who think that somebody is guilty just because they are charged with a crime.

-One of the biggest questions that I ask in voir dire and really go into is: I ask the panel of jurors whether anybody thought that my client was guilty or thinks that my client is guilty just because he's here in court, has a lawyer, and is being charged with serious crimes.
+One of the biggest questions I ask in voir dire, and one that I really delve into, is: I ask the panel of jurors whether anyone thinks my client is guilty simply because they are in court, have a lawyer, and are being charged with serious crimes.

 And inevitably, in almost every jury trial that I've done, one or more jurors raise their hands and say that they believe that the client is already guilty.
 Sometimes, I think it's because they don't want to be on the jury, so they figure if they say stuff like that, they won't be picked, and they can go home.

-Other times, I think it's really because they think the person is guilty just because they're charged with a crime, and they're just being honest about it.
+At other times, I think it's because they believe the person is guilty simply because they've been charged with a crime, and they're being honest about it.
 And it makes sense because the question becomes, why would somebody be charged with a crime if they weren't guilty?
 This is where the rub is in criminal defense.

 People can be tried for crimes and be completely innocent of them.
-We hear stories all the time of people being wrongly convicted.
+We often hear stories of people being wrongly convicted.
 I've had many jury trials in which, in the end, the jury found the client not guilty within a very short period because the prosecutor simply didn't have the evidence on the person.

 Just because somebody is charged with a crime and has to go through a jury trial doesn't mean they're guilty.
 The prosecutors have the burden of proof, and if they don't prove it, the defendant should be found not guilty and released.